reposense/RepoSense/docs/UserGuide.md

 ```
 For more information, do visit this [FAQ](https://www.git-tower.com/learn/git/faq/change-author-name-email) on changing Git Author Identity.

-If an author's `Git Author Name` is not the same as his `GitHub ID`, the `Git Author Name` needs to be filled into the CSV config file for accurate consolidation.
+If an author's `Git Author Name` is not the same as his `GitHub ID`, the `Git Author Name` needs to be filled into the `author-config.csv` file for accurate consolidation.
 In the event that the author has more than one `Git Author Name`, multiple values can be entered in the `Git Author Name` column by using a semicolon `;` separator.
 For example,`Alice;Bob`.